31 Jul Is My Dog Sick?

 Itching and Scratching

 Grooming their luscious coats and keeping themselves pretty are considered normal dog behavior.
-However, when licking and scratching become noticeable and excessive, a foul odor is detected, the coat appears thin and patchy, the skin is pink, inflamed, bleeding or scabby, normal grooming has crossed into the realm of abnormal.
+However, when scratching and licking become noticeable, a foul odor is detected, the coat appears thin and patchy, the skin is pink, inflamed, bleeding or scabby, normal grooming has crossed into the realm of abnormal.

 Eye Goop and Squinting Eyes